firstCodeOutlaw/plain-rules-engine/README.md

 ## Introduction

-Plain Rules Engine is a lightweight TypeScript library for creating and evaluating simple business rules in Node.js applications.
+Plain Rules Engine is a TypeScript library for creating and evaluating simple business rules in Node.js applications.
 It provides a flexible way to define and apply rules to your data.

 ## Features